internetarchive/dweb-mirror/INSTALLATION-work.md

 ### 4. Test crawling and browsing

-First start the server.
+#### Crawling
+Crawling will happen automatically, but you can also test it manually.

-* For Developers: From a command line:
+From a command line:

+On IIAB
 ```
-cd ~/git/dweb-mirror && ./internetarchive --server &
+cd /opt/iiab/internetarchive//node_modules/@internetarchive/dweb-mirror && sudo ./internetarchive -sc
 ```
-* For Anyone else: From a command line:
+On any other platform
 ```
 cd ~/node_modules/@internetarchive/dweb-mirror && ./internetarchive -sc &
 ```
 * starts the HTTP server
+* It might take 10-15 seconds to start, be patient
 * It should start crawling, and get just a minimal set of icons for the home page.
 * the startup is a little slow but you'll see some debugging when its live.
 * If it reports `ERROR: Directory for the cache is not defined or doesnt exist`